Enubia/ghost-chat/README.md

 Since this project is still in development, expect bugs to happen although everything should work properly.

-If you have any suggestions for features, found a bug, feel free to go to [https://github.com/LettuceKiing/ghost-chat/issues/new/choose](https://github.com/LettuceKiing/ghost-chat/issues/new/choose) and choose either Feature request or Bug report.
+If you have any suggestions for features or you've found a bug, feel free to go to [https://github.com/LettuceKiing/ghost-chat/issues/new/choose](https://github.com/LettuceKiing/ghost-chat/issues/new/choose) and choose either Feature request or Bug report.

 # Development setup